Eastern South Dakota, Minnesota, Iowa, and Eastern Nebraska

 Bats are an essential part of any ecosystem in which they are found.
 We should do our best to ensure their continued survival.

-For all of your bat needs and concerns, contact Central Plains Bat Removal.
+For all of your bat needs and concerns, contact CP Bat Mitigation.